About the Competition

 Employers are evaluated by the editors of Canada's Top 100 Employers using the same eight criteria as the national competition: (1) Physical Workplace; (2) Work Atmosphere & Social; (3) Health, Financial & Family Benefits; (4) Vacation & Time Off; (5) Employee Communications; (6) Performance Management; (7) Training & Skills Development; and (8) Community Involvement.
 Employers are compared to other organizations in their field to determine which offers the most progressive and forward-thinking programs.

-Our media partners on the Saskatchewan's Top Employers project are the two largest newspapers in Saskatchewan: the Leader-Post and The StarPhoenix.
+Our media partners on the Saskatchewan's Top Employers project are the two largest newspapers in Saskatchewan: the Regina Leader-Post and the Saskatoon StarPhoenix.
 Each year, the winners of the competition are announced in a special magazine published in both newspapers.
-Read the press release issued April 12, 2017, announcing this year's winners.

 Any employer with its head office or principal place of business in Saskatchewan may apply for this competition.
 Employers of any size may apply, whether private or public sector.

-Applications for our 2018 competition will be available early in 2017.
-Our 2018 winners will be announced in a special magazine published in the Leader-Post and StarPhoenix early in 2018.
+Applications for our 2019 competition will be available early in 2018.
+Our 2019 winners will be announced in a special magazine published in the Leader-Post and StarPhoenix early in 2019.
+Join our mailing list to stay up to date and receive an application for next year's competition:

 To learn more about the competition, we invite you to join us at the Top Employer Summit, our annual editorial conference on the Canada’s Top 100 Employers project.
 This event lets you discover the latest best practices from winners, meet competition organizers and editors, and hear inspiring stories from world-class speakers – all presented in a commercial-free format.
 The conference is Canada’s largest annual event for senior-level HR professionals.